 - Enterprise Projects: Require full Success by Design implementation with comprehensive reviews

-The Bottom Line on Success by Design
+The Bottom Line about Success by Design

 Success by Design represents Microsoft’s commitment to helping customers succeed with Dynamics 365 implementations.
 It’s not about rigid adherence to a methodology, but about applying proven practices that reduce risk and improve outcomes.